 - operator: "Exists"

-If you prefer to explicitly target specialized node pools instead of bypassing all taints, define selective tolerations.
+To target specific node pools instead of bypassing all taints, define selective tolerations.

 copy